apredeus/multi-bacpipe/README.md

 (c) 2018, GPL v3 license

 ## Motivation
-This is an upgrade to [bacpipe](https://github.com/apredeus/bacpipe) that is capable of performing uniform RNA-seq appropriate annotation of muliple strains and/or genomes, and then create master expression tables streamlined for a detailed strain comparison.
+Processing of multi-strain RNA-sequencing experiments is hard, because discrepancies between custom strain annotations introduce many false positive results.
+No previous approach allowed to analyze both orthologous and non-orthologous genes simultaneously.
+The results are generated in a form that's streamlined for downstream analysis in [Phantasus](https://artyomovlab.wustl.edu/phantasus/), as well as differential gene expression analysis in DESeq2, limma-voom, or edgeR.

 When successfully applied, this should generate (for each strain):
 * genomic bam files for read-resolution visualization and analysis;
-* TDF files for visualization in IGV;
+* TDF files for quick and scalable visualization in IGV;
 * scaled bigWig files for visualization in JBrowse (see [doi:10.1128/mBio.01442-14](http://mbio.asm.org/content/5/4/e01442-14.full) for description of scaling);
-* raw read and TPM expression tables - from [featureCounts](http://subread.sourceforge.net/), [rsem](https://deweylab.github.io/RSEM/), and [kallisto](https://pachterlab.github.io/kallisto/);
+* raw read and TPM expression tables using [featureCounts](http://subread.sourceforge.net/) and accounting for multi-mapping reads;
 * a single [MultiQC](http://multiqc.info/) quality control report.

-This should also generate several master tables for all sorts of downstream analysis (clustering, PCA, differential expression, etc).

 ## Installation and requirements
 Clone the pipeline scripts into your home directory and add them to $PATH variable in bash: